The Key Differences Between Regular Sockets and Impact Sockets:

 Color and Appearance

 The most obvious difference between regular and impact sockets is their appearance.
 Regular sockets typically have a shiny chrome finish, while impact sockets are usually black.
+For instance, when comparing our #0606 impact socket and our #12M33DH regular impact socket we notice a slight visual difference.
 This color difference is not just for aesthetics; it serves a practical purpose.
 The black finish on impact sockets is a result of a carbonization process that hardens the surface, allowing them to better absorb sudden torque changes.

 Material Composition

-Regular sockets are generally made from chrome vanadium steel, which provides good strength and durability for manual use.
-Impact sockets, on the other hand, are crafted from chrome molybdenum, a more ductile metal that can withstand vibrations and impacts.
+Regular sockets are generally made from chrome vanadium steel as shown in our product #12M33DH, which provides good strength and durability for manual use.
+Impact sockets, however like shown in our product #1641M65, are crafted from chrome molybdenum, a more ductile metal that can withstand vibrations and impacts.
 This difference in material composition is crucial for the intended use of each type of socket.

 Wall Thickness